Welcome to

 dmshingl@verizon.net

 Pleasant Acre Collies is a small hobby kennel located in southwestern Pennsylvania.
-We have been breeding and showing AKC registered rough and smooth collies (sable/white, blue merle, and tri color) for close to 40 years.
-We have been fortunate to have bred/owned a Best In Show winner, Several CCA National winners, multiple Group placing winners, multiple champions, and several near champion collies throughout the years.
+We have been breeding and showing AKC registered rough and smooth collies (sable/white, blue merle, and tri color) for over 40 years.
+We have been fortunate to have bred/owned a Best In Show winner, the 2024 Collie Club of America National Best of Breed winner and several CCA National winners, multiple group placing winners, multiple champions, and several near champion collies throughout the years.

 My next chapter of being involved with collies is judging.
 I have recently been notified by the American Kennel Club that I have been approved to judge collies.
 It’s been a life long dream of mine!